 This caused me a lot of grief...
 I hope it helps someone!

 Hi Mr Randolph, thanks very much for your guide.
 I hope it still works as I am going to Chile soon and would like to be able to use my mobile.
-If not I will try to buy a new phone.Spacre Cat wrote:I bought my iPhone in the US and they were out of international version of dbal for LTE chips.
+If not I will try to buy a new phone.Spacre Cat wrote:I bought my iPhone in the US and they were out of international version for LTE chips.
 I got the US version because we don't have good 4G coverage anyway. xP

 - Rank: Chile Forum Citizen